ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * Separate information and data model using CDDL.
 * Say an EAT is a CWT or JWT
 * Use a map to structure the boot_state and location claims

+## From draft-ietf-rats-eat-01

+* Clarifications and corrections for OEMID claim
+* Minor spelling and other fixes
+* Add the nonce claim, clarify jti claim